 - Collisions involving two trains — Should a train be stopped, other trains headed in the same direction are warned in advance so operators have enough time to make proper adjustments and stop those trains if necessary.
 If corrective measures aren’t taken, PTC can apply the brakes before a crash occurs.

 - Derailments due to excessive speed — Though the Westbury crash was the result of the car’s driver trying to beat the train at the crossing, some serious derailments and crashes are caused by excessive train speed.
 Under the new system, speed is monitored and can be controlled remotely if necessary.

 - Entry into work zones — New Yorkers are very familiar with track maintenance and other repair and construction work that delays trains.
 However, when a rail car enters a work zone without proper authorization, the result could be tragic for the construction crew and riders.
 PTC provides clear, real-time information so that such problems may be averted.

 Despite measures that have been developed to prevent train accident injuries, even one mistake can lead to hundreds of injuries on the New York City subway system or commuter lines such as LIRR and Metro-North.
 Whether your situation stems from a major derailment or a minor jolt that caused you harm, an experienced personal injury attorney can help you seek justice.

-Barasch & McGarry assists victims of railroad accidents and their families in litigation against at-fault parties.
+Barasch McGarry Salzman & Penson assists victims of railroad accidents and their families in litigation against at-fault parties.
 To schedule a free consultation with one of our accomplished New York lawyers, please call 888.746.8212 or contact us online.